w3c/wai-about-wai/_about/translating/wcag.md

 Make sure to follow these translation guidelines:
 - Update <html> `lang` and `xml:lang` attributes in `index.html` and `relative-luminance.html`.\
-  Use the appropriate language "subtag" from [Language Subtag Registry {% include_cached external.html %}](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry)
+  Use the appropriate "language tag" from the [Language Subtag Registry {% include_cached external.html %}](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry)
 - Do not translate IDs
 - Add `hreflang="en"` to links when needed, and `lang="en"` where needed.
 - Follow the guidelines of the [W3C Internationalization Activity {% include_cached external.html %}](https://www.w3.org/International/): for example, the proper usage of language tags, encoding declarations, handling bidirectional text, etc.